8 Things to Do in Osaka, Japan for First-Time Visitors

 Takoyaki

-There are a few culinary treats that are “must-tries” when visiting Osaka.
+There are a few culinary treats that are ā€œmust-triesā€ when visiting Osaka.
 Perhaps the most iconic street food is takoyaki.
 Small pieces of octopus are fried in savory pancake-balls and topped with sauces.
 Walking through Dotonbori, you may even see some carrying piles of takoyaki with heaps of green onion or poached egg on top!
+Whether you’re exploring Dotonbori, Namba, Shinsekai or other popular districts of Osaka, tasting takoyaki is one of the best things to do in Osaka and is an absolute must for food lovers everywhere.

 Okonomiyaki with bonito and green onion in Osaka Japan